valeriaBB/simple_search_bm25/README.md

 To run this program just open the notebook file on the Colab platform.

-O arquivo executável esta em SRC/MAIN
+The executable file is in SRC/MAIN